Wisconsin Nursing License Renewal: 3 Steps

 Step 1: Determine Your Renewal Deadline

-In Wisconsin, nurse aides (NAs) are listed on a separate NA registry.
-Certification renewals are due every two years, and you’ll get a reminder email and/or text messages when it’s time to renew.
+CNAs: In Wisconsin, nurse aides (NAs) are listed on a separate registry.
+Certifications must be renewed every two years, and you’ll receive a reminder by email and/or text when it’s time to renew.

 Step 2: Complete Your Renewal Requirements

-The Board does not require continuing education for RN or LPN license renewal.
-See the Wisconsin DSPS pages for LPNs and RNs for more information.
-You’ll need to complete these requirements:
+LPNs and RNs: The Board does not require continuing education for RN or LPN license renewal.
+For more details, visit the Wisconsin DSPS pages for LPNs and RNs.
+To complete your renewal, you’ll need to:

 - Complete the Nursing Workforce Survey.